-EU-Thai film screenings mark Human Rights Day through advocacy for the right to a healthy environment
+EU, Thai films advocate for the human right to a healthy environment

-Human Rights Day is observed annually on 10 December, and this year Thailand marked the occasion with a series of free film screenings organised under the theme of ‘Our Right to Live on a Healthy Planet’.
+For annual Human Rights Day on 10 December, EU in Thailand promoted series of free film screenings under the theme ‘Our Right to Live on a Healthy Planet’.

-With a selection of films curated in cooperation with Documentary Club, House Samyan and Environman, audiences that totalled around 150 people became better aware of how climate change and environmental degradation are encroaching upon the livelihoods of people around the world, through stories set in Thailand, the US (Alaska) and Kenya.
+The selection of films curated in cooperation with Documentary Club, House Samyan and Environman, received positive feedback from the audiences as to their awareness-raising and impactful portrayal of how climate change and environmental degradation encroach upon the livelihoods of people around the world, through stories set in Thailand, the US (Alaska) and Kenya.

 EU films screened were Losing Alaska (Ireland) and Thank You for the Rain (Norway), while Blood on the River: Special Edition and By the River were shown from Thailand.
 The stories conveyed highlighted the need for climate action and environmental protection – a shared aim of the EU-Thai partnership.

 The EU has made strides in strengthening the environmental aspect of human rights protection.
 Its Charter of Fundamental Rights states that environmental protection must be integrated in EU policies, while its Action Plan on Human Rights and Democracy (2020-2024) outlines the commitment to address the risks and impacts of climate change, environmental degradation and biodiversity loss on human rights.